Similan Islands from Phuket: The Ultimate Day Trip Guide

 Friendly Love Andaman crew

-It’s hard to find words that do this place justice.
-As we dived into the crystal-clear waters, Cam turned to Kat and said, “This has to be the most beautiful beach in all of Thailand.”
+Back down on the beach, we took turns swimming and taking photos.
+At one point, Cam turned to Kat and said: “This has to be the most beautiful beach in all of Thailand”.
 And upon further reflection, we believe this statement to be true.
+The water color changed from deep blue to emerald green to transparent in a matter of 20 meters or so.
 It was pure magic.

 Similan Islands - Kat